EmmanuelBeziat/vscode-great-icons/README.md

 After installation and activation, you should go in settings (`File` → `Preferences` on Windows, or `Code` → `Preferences` on OSX), choose `File Icon Theme`, and select `VSCode Great Icons`.

-## Changelog

-# v1.3.0

-* add config icon to .cfg files
-* replace PHP icon to simpler and visual one